-If you have an agreement for child support in the amount of $400.00 per month for example, and the calculation calls for $750.00, the courts will accept this agreement so long as it is sufficient to meet the reasonable needs of the minor children and the parties particular financial circumstances.
+For example, if you have an agreement for child support in the amount of $400.00 per month, and the calculation calls for $750.00, the courts will accept this agreement so long as it is sufficient to meet the reasonable needs of the minor children and the party’s particular financial circumstances.

-If you are the paying party, it is important that any child support agreement be formalized to protect you from the risk of child support delinquency accruing due to a failure of paying the guideline calculation amount from the date of separation, despite a verbal agreement.
+If you are the paying party, it is important that any child support agreement be formalized.
+This protects you from the risk of child support delinquency.

-If you are receiving child support, it is important to solidify child support payments to ensure consistent and timely support as well as an effective way to ensure the payor complies with the obligation.
+If you are receiving child support, it is important to solidify child support payments.
+This ensures consistent and timely support by assuring the payor complies with the obligation.
 Formalizing support can also assist with obtaining credit or certain other benefits.